ghislainfourny/decimalInfinite/README.md

 # decimalInfinite
-This is the JSONiq implementation of the decimalInfinite Encoding Service
+This is the JSONiq implementation of the decimalInfinite Encoding Service.
+It's just 130 lines of code.

 # Usage